jmejia8/Metaheuristics.jl/paper/paper.md

 `optimize(f, bounds, OPTIMIZER)` is used to approximate an optimal solution, where `OPTIMIZER` can be selected from the implemented metaheuristics (see **Table 1**).
 Note that `OPTIMIZER` is a stochastic procedure and therefore each run may show different outputs.

-Finally, it is encouraged to read the [documentation](https://jmejia8.github.io/Metaheuristics.jl/stable/) for more details, options, and examples.
+Finally, potential users are encouraged to read the [documentation](https://jmejia8.github.io/Metaheuristics.jl/stable/) for more details, options, and examples.

 # Acknowledgements